akubly/ai_challenge/README.md

 Build a command-line calculator that can:
 - Phase 1: Perform basic arithmetic (add, subtract, multiply, divide)
-- Phase 2: Evaluate algebraic expressions (parentheses, order of operations)
+- Phase 2: Evaluate algebraic expressions (ln, sin, etc.)
-- Phase 3: Support calculus (derivatives, integrals)
+- Phase 3: Graph expressions (output data points or ASCII plot for a given range)
-- Phase 4: Graph expressions (output data points or ASCII plot for a given range)
+- Phase 3: Simplify algebraic expressions
 - Phase 5: AI-powered explanations (output a step-by-step explanation for the calculation)

 You may use any programming language.

 ## Interface Specification

 Your calculator must be executable from the command line as follows: